 Manufacturing technicians and non-technical maintenance staff have considerable exposure to potential cyber-attacks.
 They often need to access both internet-connected business systems and OT systems.
-They are also a major end users of CMMS software.
-How can we help keep these personnel secure?
+They are also major end users of CMMS software.
+How can we help keep this personnel secure?

 A robust employee cybersecurity training program that focuses on recognizing and responding to phishing is a great start.
 Other end user cybersecurity tips: